jenaalsup/plantboy-dirtgirl/README.md

+## Plantboy and Dirtgirl
 An Earthy twist on Fireboy and Watergirl!
-Created by jalsup, apenn2, mmutadic, and mbanik
+Created by Jena Alsup, Ava Penn, Mia Mutadich, and Meher Banik (Spring 2023).
-Spring 2023